sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/Modern_C++/2024-01-02-modern-chapter1.md

 int x = 25;             // x is an int
-const int cx = x;       // cx is a const int const int &x = x;       // rx is a reference to x as a const int
+const int cx = x;       // cx is a const int const int &rx = x;       // rx is a reference to x as a const int

 f(x);                   // T is int; param's type is int& f(cx);                  // T is const int; param's type is const int&